rumicuzzin/Clab/Minutes/Minutes_04_13.md

 ABSENCES: None

 OLD BUSINESS:
-- Integration ta
+- Continue integration of modules
+- Complete individual modules

 NEW BUSINESS:
-- complete integration tasks
+- Continue integration tasks
-- write readme
+- Write readme
+- Willem assist Marcus in Digital IO
+- James/Aubrey to finish uart before monday morning

 FURTHER ACTION POINTS:
+- All members to push changes by Monday morning
--
+- Contribute to readme sections
+- full integration to be completed by monday
+- prepare for tutor questions for lab

 MEETING MINTUES WRITTEN BY: Marcus Kurishingal